blockscout/blockscout/docker/README.md

 ### Migrations

-By default `Makefile` will do migrations for you on `PostgreSQL` creation.
+By default, `Makefile` will do migrations for you on `PostgreSQL` creation.
-But you could run migrations manualy using `make migrate` command.
+But you could run migrations manually using `make migrate` command.

 **WARNING** Migrations will clean up your local database !

 ## Env variables

-BlockScout support 3 different JSON RPC Variants.
+BlockScout supports 3 different JSON RPC Variants.
-Vriant could be configured using `ETHEREUM_JSONRPC_VARIANT` environment variable.
+Variant could be configured using `ETHEREUM_JSONRPC_VARIANT` environment variable.

 Example:
 ```bash